entando/entando-docs/vuepress/docs/next/docs/concepts/custom-resources.md

      that only the Entando Custom Resources discussed in this section can be used in this list.
 Custom resources related to the Entando Component Repository never result in actual deployments on the Kubernetes cluster and therefore do not need to be specified in any sequence.
-You can use the normal triple dash YAML notation to include them in the same YAML file
+You can use the normal triple dash YAML notation to include them in the same YAML file.